-We’ve been watching the Congressional hearings and the bailout developments with the Big 3–General Motors, viagra usa online Ford, capsule and Chrysler–and have been following the new plan to insert a Car Czar into the mix.
-Having been hoodwinked by bank leaders who took the money and ran to spas and their shareholders before answering questions on how they got into this mess, salve current planners want answers before they cut checks.
+We’ve been watching the Congressional hearings and the bailout developments with the Big 3–General Motors, Ford, and Chrysler–and have been following the new plan to insert a Car Czar into the mix.
+Having been hoodwinked by bank leaders who took the money and ran to spas and their shareholders before answering questions on how they got into this mess, current planners want answers before they cut checks.

 While MWRO doesn’t approve of any corporate welfare, it strikes us as unfair that automakers, whose majority of employees are blue collar workers, are being held to more scrutiny and higher standards than white collar Wall Street bankers.
 Before this latest fiasco, factory employees and workers in related industries already made major concessions in pay and benefits to keep these companies alive.
 Any trips to the spa were stopped a long time ago as it became harder to hold onto your job and your home.
 As reported on the UAW website: